- A big bang ERP implementation is a strategy where all modules and offices transition to the new ERP system simultaneously.

 You can set milestones based on variables, such as:

-The answer lies in improved usability and adoption.
-One of the greatest benefits of a phased rollout is that it gives employees more time to learn and adapt to the new ERP software.
+However, these expenses can be offset by the benefit of higher user adoption.
+One of the greatest benefits of a phased rollout is that it gives employees more time to adapt to the new ERP software.

-If you’re phasing by module, you can stagger end-user training so employees have more time to absorb certain aspects of the system; and if you’re phasing by business unit or geographic location, you can develop a more targeted organizational change management approach.
+For instance, if you’re phasing by module, you can stagger end-user training so employees have more time to learn specific aspects of the system, like report generation or workflow configuration.

 Bridging Old and New ERP Systems

-One thing to keep in mind if you’re considering a phased ERP implementation approach is that you’ll likely need to keep your old and new systems temporarily bridged as you migrate data.
+If you’re considering a phased ERP implementation approach, you’ll likely need to keep your old and new systems temporarily bridged as you migrate data.
 This ensures employees have all the data they need to do their job.

 The Hybrid Approach